picosonic/js13k-2020/devdiary/diary.md

 10th September
 --------------
 Added a second piece of music to break the monotony.
 Testing gamepads (felt cute might remove later).
 Added 3D engine code inspired by a [tutorial](https://www.youtube.com/watch?v=XgMWc6LumG4) from Javidx9.
+Made background a radial gradient.
+Added back story and controls to README.
+Added colour to faces of 3D models.
+Handle end of game better.